PokkereSandra/mini-news-page/README.md

 ### To run program enter commands from here:
 - clone project from github
+- make sure your gd extension for php is enabled
 - composer install
 - npm install
 - npm run build